-As the most esteemed professional fraternity in the nation, Delta Sigma Pi was founded in 1907, organized to foster the study of business in undergraduate education.
-The Gamma Chapter at Boston University is a co-educational entity, comprised of School of Management, Hospitality, and Economics majors.
-Our mission is simple: to encourage, support, and shape our members’ professional goals, aspiring individuals to achieve success.
-Through networking events, career fairs, community service initiatives, professional workshops, and social gatherings, Delta Sigma Pi members are able to gain insight into the professional world, strengthening their undergraduate and professional experience.
+Delta Sigma Pi is a co-ed business fraternity that fosters the study of business in undergraduate education.
+The Gamma Chapter includes students from the Schools of Management and Hospitality, and Economics majors.
+Our mission is to encourage, support, and shape our members’ professional goals through networking events, career fairs, community service, professional workshops, and social gatherings.
 Contact DSPGamma@gmail.com for more information.

 Fashion and Retail Association

-The Fashion and Retail Association of Boston University (FAB) is the single outlet for BU students who are interested in the design, marketing, public relations, retail, publishing and management aspects of the fashion industry.
+The Fashion and Retail Association of Boston University (FAB) is the single outlet for BU students interested in the design, marketing, public relations, retail, publishing and management aspects of the fashion industry.
 Members gain valuable knowledge and experience through guest speakers, networking events, New York company site visits, student-run fashion shows and more.
-For more information please e-mail and visit the Fashion and Retail Association website.
+For more information please email firstname.lastname@example.org and visit our website: http://bufashionretail.wix.com/bufashionretail#!/

 Guerrilla Marketing Society

-The Boston University Guerrilla Marketing Society offers to all BU students a unique opportunity to work hands on with small businesses in the Greater Boston Area.
-Users of guerrilla marketing are able to produce profitable results utilizing a minimal budget.
-Our philosophy is centered around implementing new and innovative economic strategies and tactics of modern day marketing to achieve these results.
+The Boston University Guerrilla Marketing Society offers to all BU students the opportunity to work with small businesses in the Greater Boston area.
+Users of guerrilla marketing produce profitable results on a minimal budget.
+Our philosophy is centered on implementing innovative economic strategies of modern day marketing to achieve these results.
 Email firstname.lastname@example.org for more information.

 LOCK Honorary Service Society

-LOCK is the oldest student organization at SMG, established in 1924 by Professor Charles Stratton and Lyman Phillips; Dean Emeritus Lou Lataif is also a former member.
-LOCK was founded and still operates on the belief that those who have the privilege of scholarship must share what they have gained.
-LOCK members aim to fulfill that responsibility by providing their peers in SMG with tutoring help in all required SMG courses, tutoring nights in the dorms, study halls during finals period, and other community service initiatives.
+LOCK Honorary Society is the oldest student organization at SMG and was founded in 1924 by Professor Charles Stratton and Lyman Phillips on the belief that those who have the privilege of scholarship must share what they have gained.
+LOCK members fulfill that responsibility by providing their peers with tutoring in all required SMG courses and through other community service initiatives.
 Membership in LOCK is by invitation during the sophomore, junior, or senior years.

 Management Information Systems Club

-The MIS Club will help unite and create a forum between students, alumni, faculty, and recruiters interested in the field of Information Systems Management.
-The purpose of the group is to promote the awareness of Information Systems and provide an opportunity for collaboration between members.
-We will focus on inviting companies to campus to talk about different careers, creating scholarship opportunities, and establishing and maintaining relationships with companies who hire MIS students.
-Contact the MIS Club for more information.
+The MIS Club helps unite and create a forum for students, alumni, faculty, and recruiters interested in Information Systems Management.
+The purpose of the group is to promote awareness of information systems and provide an opportunity for collaboration.
+We invite companies to campus to talk about careers, create scholarship opportunities, and maintain relationships with companies who hire MIS students.
+Contact email@example.com for more information.

 Media and Entertainment Club

-The BU Media and Entertainment Club (BUMEC) is an organization for students interested in the entertainment industry.
-The club provides a forum for students to network with professionals, participate and assist in the organization of local events, and learn about potential internships and career opportunities in the various fields.
-Membership is open to students of any school/college and meetings are held as needed.
-Contact the Media and Entertainment Club for more information or to be added to the member mailing list.
+The BU Media and Entertainment Club is for students interested in the entertainment industry.
+The club provides a forum for students to network with professionals, participate in the organization of local events, and learn about internships and career opportunities.
+Membership is open to students of any school/college.
+Contact us via email at firstname.lastname@example.org for more information.

 Net Impact is a global membership organization of students and professionals using business to improve the world.
-Our undergraduate chapter aims to encourage positive action on campus, in the community, and in the corporate world.
+Our undergraduate chapter encourages positive action on campus, in the community, and in the corporate world.
 Through educational events, on- and off-campus initiatives, volunteer work, and networking opportunities, we hope to inspire and prepare future leaders to act responsibly and recognize their impact on society and the environment.
-For more information, contact
+For more information, contact email@example.com.

 Real Estate Club

-The Real Estate Club seeks to give students an understanding of the Real Estate Industry by discussing topics such as land development, construction, architecture, financing, property management, and the relationships that can turn an empty plot of earth into a new building.
-Guest speakers attend meetings to discuss their roles in the Real Estate Industry, and occasional outings to a building or construction site are also scheduled.
-Please contact the Real Estate Club for more information.
+The Real Estate Club gives students an understanding of the Real Estate industry by discussing topics such as land development, construction, architecture, financing, and property management.
+Guest speakers attend meetings to discuss their roles in the industry and outings to a building or construction site are also scheduled.
+Please contact firstname.lastname@example.org for more information.

 SMG Senior Mentors

-The Senior Mentor Program is a peer mentoring network of sixteen SMG seniors that helps first year students leverage the knowledge and first-hand expertise of seniors within the School of Management.
-Freshmen and transfer students benefit from Senior Mentors who can relate to their experiences and provide informal advice on how to succeed throughout their time in SMG.
-Senior Mentors recruit Junior prospects every Spring semester.
-If you are a freshman or new external transfer, contact a Senior Mentor at firstname.lastname@example.org.
+The Senior Mentor Program is a peer mentoring network of SMG seniors that help first year students leverage the knowledge and first-hand expertise of seniors within the School of Management.
+Freshmen and transfer students benefit from Senior Mentors who can relate to their experiences and provide informal advice on how to succeed during their time in SMG.
+If you are a freshman or new external transfer, contact a Senior Mentor at email@example.com.

 SMG Student Government

-Student Government plans educational, community service and social activities for the SMG undergraduate community, acting as a liaison between students and the administration.
-There are many leadership opportunities available to positively contribute back to the SMG community throughout the year.
-Weekly General Assembly meetings are open to all SMG undergraduates.
-No experience is required and attendance is strongly encouraged for all SMG undergraduates.
-General Assembly meetings are held every Wednesday from 5-6pm in room 224 of the School of Management.
-Contact us at email@example.com for more information.
+Student Government plans educational, community service and social activities for the SMG undergraduate community and acts as a liaison between students and the administration.
+There are many leadership opportunities available throughout the year and weekly General Assembly meetings are open to all SMG undergraduates.
+No experience is required and attendance is strongly encouraged.
+Contact us at firstname.lastname@example.org for more information.

 Sports Management Association

-The Sports Management Association was created to give all students the chance to experience sports from a different perspective.
-We offer students of any year, both graduate and undergraduate, the opportunity to go behind-the-scenes and learn about the management aspects of professional sports through guest speakers, networking events, tours, and volunteer opportunities at events such as Boston Bruins and Red Sox games.
+The Sports Management Association gives all students the chance to experience sports from a different perspective.
+Both undergraduate and graduate students can to go behind-the-scenes and learn about the managing professional sports through guest speakers, networking events, tours, and volunteer opportunities at events such as Boston Bruins and Red Sox games.